-The single consideration of each evaluation parameter is not able to make a right opinion about the project feasibility.
-Also, as known in literature, the CBA analysis has a large number of disadvantages and problems linked to the reliability of indicators, the need to provide a monetary evaluation of each benefit/cost item and the discount rate definition.
-However, it still remains a reference method for evaluating projects or policies.
+The consideration of a single evaluation parameter is not necessarily able to make a judgement about the project feasibility.
+Altogether, while the literature emphasises that the CBA analysis has a large number of disadvantages and problems (linked to the reliability of indicators, the need to provide a monetary evaluation of each benefit/cost item and the discount rate definition), it still remains a reference method for evaluating projects or policies.

-5.3.2 Economic information as a set of partial criteria
+4.3.2 Economic information as a set of partial criteria